Skip to main content

 4. Optionally whitelist the current IP address (up to 50 addresses per key).

-5. Save the API key and secret immediately — the secret is shown only once and cannot be retrieved later.
+5. Save the API key and secret immediately — the portal displays the secret only once and offers no way to retrieve it later.

 Store the API secret securely in an environment variable or secrets manager.
-Never commit secrets to version control or include them in client-side code.
+Never commit secrets to version control or embed credentials in client-side code.

 4